Stygian owl: Distribution and habitat

-In addition, the stygian owl has been documented as a vagrant in Texas, Florida, and Trinidad.
+In addition, the Stygian owl has been documented as a vagrant in Texas, Florida, and Trinidad.

 Some authors merge A. s. lambi into A. s. robustus.
 Some extend the range of robustus to include the Colombian, Ecuadorian, and Venezuelan populations otherwise attributed to A. s. stygius.
 Some include A. s. noctipetens in A. s. siguapa.
 And some include the population in southeastern Brazil in A. s. barberoi instead of in A. s. stygius.

-The stygian owl inhabits a wide variety of landscapes from sea level to 3000 m of elevation.
+The Stygian owl inhabits a wide variety of landscapes from sea level to 3000 m of elevation.
 Most are fairly open rather than densely forested or purely grasslands.
 They include montane pine, pine-oak, and cloud forests, thorn scrub, cerrado, pine plantations, and even urban parks.

 Behavior

 Movement

-As far as is known, the stygian owl is resident throughout its range.
+As far as is known, the Stygian owl is resident throughout its range.

 Feeding

-The stygian owl is wholly nocturnal.
-The largest part of its diet is birds, from very small ones to some as large as the 150 g lesser nothura (Nothura minor); it is thought that most birds are caught on their nightime roosts.
+The Stygian owl is wholly nocturnal.
+The largest part of its diet is birds, from very small ones to some as large as the 150 g lesser nothura (Nothura minor); it is thought that most birds are caught on their nighttime roosts.
 The diet also includes bats (which are seldom preyed on by other owls), some other mammals (like Hispaniolan solenodons), frogs, and insects.
-Also in contrast to other owls, rodents do not appear to be part of its diet.
+Also, in contrast to other owls, rodents do not appear to be part of its diet.

 Breeding

-The stygian owl's breeding phenology is not well known.
+The Stygian owl's breeding phenology is not well known.
 Its breeding seasons vary widely across its range.
 Males give a wing-clapping display in flight.
 It nests on the ground or in trees; in the latter it apparently reuses nests of other species.
 It lays two or three eggs.

 Vocalization

-The stygian owl's song has been variously described as "a single deep, emphatic woof or wupf", "a very low and loud hu or hu-hu", and "a muffled hoot given singly: boo".
-Females also give "a short, screamed rre-ehhr or mehrr" when calling to the male and also "a short catlike miah".
+The Stygian owl's song has been variously described as "a single deep, emphatic woof or wupf", "a very low and loud hu or hu-hu", and "a muffled hoot given singly: boo".
+Females also give "a short, screamed rre-ehhr or mehrr" when calling to the male, and also "a short catlike miah".

 Status

-The IUCN has assessed the stygian owl as being of Least Concern.
+The IUCN has assessed the Stygian owl as being of least concern.
 It has a very large range, but its population size is not known and is believed to be decreasing.
 No specific threats have been identified.